'Wonder Woman 1984': Steve Trevor's Resurrection Is Super Problematic

 We knew coming into “Wonder Woman 1984” that Steve Trevor (Chris Pine), who died in the first film, would somehow be back, alive and well, 70 years later.
 We didn’t know how it would work, of course.
 We just knew that Chris Pine would pop up in period-appropriate clothing, and so that probably meant he wouldn’t just be a ghost or vision or something.

 Now that we’ve seen “Wonder Woman 1984” and know how Steve came back to life, we have a whole bunch of new questions.
-And not just logistical ones.
-Some of our questions are ethical in nature, and we’re curious about why a character like Wonder Woman — a sort of beacon-of-light kind of character — would ignore them completely.
+Most of them are about the fact that Wonder Woman never considered the immense ethical problem of having Steve steal some random guy’s body forever.

 Let’s recap the basics.
 Steve is brought back to life by the Dreamstone, which is a magic rock that grants wishes, “Monkey’s paw”-style.
 That is, it gives you what you asked for, but also takes something away.
 So Diana Prince (Gal Gadot) wishes that Steve would be alive again, and it works!
 But over the course of the film, the magic of the stone slowly saps away her Amazonian superpowers.